We want to make planning law simpler, clearer and easier to understand.

 Although the structure and wording of the law will change, its legal effect will remain unchanged.
 Consolidation is a technical process to improve clarity, not to change policy or reform planning law.

-The Planning (Consequential Provisions) (Wales) Bill helps implement the main Bill.
+The Planning (Consequential Provisions) (Wales) Act 2026 helps implement the main Bill.
 It does this through:

 - transitional and savings provisions

-- making the necessary amendments and repeals to existing legislation
+- making the necessary amendments and repeals to existing primary legislation

 Current progress

-The Bills are supported by an explanatory memorandum.
+The Acts are supported by an explanatory memorandum.
 This includes:

 - Explanatory notes: to help readers understand the Bills.
 They do not provide a full description of everything the Bills contains.